The messaging framework is designed to allow a powerful, but easy to use, message routing and handling system to be

 Routers, buses and state machines share a unified API that allows different parts of the framework to be mixed and

-a number of other message recipients such as other buses, routers and FSMs.
-The sender of the message does not need
+to a number of other message recipients such as other buses, routers and FSMs.
+The sender of the message does not

 All messages are untimately derived from etl::imessage.